Post-Grad Interest Groups

-UAL’s Post-Grad Community Programme supports a growing number of issue-specific, cross-disciplinary interest groups led by postgraduate students and academics.
+UAL’s Post-Grad Community supports a growing number of issue-specific, cross-disciplinary interest groups led by postgraduate students and academics.

 These groups connect creatives with shared research/practice interests across different specialisms and subject areas.